Psychologists

 Dr. Karla Saruk, R. Psych

-Dr. Saruk specializes in cognitive-behavioural and interpersonal therapeutic interventions; focusing on the way thoughts, behaviour and relationships impact our mental health and everyday living.
-Dr. Saruk completed her Master’s degree in clinical psychology at Boston University before going on to do her doctorate in psychology at Wheaton College in Chicago, Illinois.
+Dr. Karla Saruk is a Registered Psychologist with the College of Psychologists of British Columbia.
+She completed her master’s degree in clinical psychology at Boston University (2001) before going on to complete her doctorate in psychology at Wheaton College in Wheaton, Illinois (2006).

 Dr. Andrea Araujo